-Canon 1 of Title IV sets the theological context for the process: “By virtue of Baptism, all members of the Church are called to holiness of life and accountability to one another.
+Canon 1 of Title IV of the Constitution & Canons of the Episcopal Church sets the theological context for the process: “By virtue of Baptism, all members of the Church are called to holiness of life and accountability to one another.
 The Church and each Diocese shall support their members in their life in Christ and seek to resolve conflicts by promoting healing, repentance, forgiveness, restitution, justice, amendment of life, and reconciliation among all involved or affected.
 This Title applies to Members of the Clergy, who have by their vows at ordination accepted additional responsibilities and accountabilities for doctrine, discipline, worship and obedience.”

 AN OVERVIEW OF THE PROCESS

-Before July 1, 2011, clergy disciplinary matters were brought to the bishop or the Standing Committee of the diocese.
-Effective July 1, 2011, under the revised canons, all matters are now reported to an Intake Officer.
-Matters might then be resolved through pastoral care, mediation, an agreement with the bishop, an investigation or any combination of these.
-An investigation may result in formal mediation, and, if necessary, a hearing.
+Information concerning any alleged offense under the clergy disciplinary canons are to be reported to an Intake Officer.
+The Intake Officer may then conduct an initial inquiry into the matter and report his/her findings to a Reference Panel for consideration.
+Matters may then be resolved through pastoral care, conciliation, an agreement with the bishop, an investigation or any combination of these.
+An investigation may result in formal conciliation, and, if necessary, a hearing.

 The process now allows for resolution through whatever means will move those affected toward justice, restitution, amendment of life, repentance, healing, forgiveness and reconciliation.
-This can include a variety of interventions for all involved and, if necessary, the suspension or removal of the cleric from ordained ministry.
+This can include a variety of interventions for all involved and, if necessary, a pastoral direction, a restriction on ministry, administrative leave, or the suspension or removal of the cleric from ordained ministry.

 What are the Guiding Principles behind the new Title IV?